John Conyers Steps Down From Judiciary Committee Role Amid Sexual Misconduct Claims

 The announcement comes roughly a week after sexual misconduct allegations surfaced publicly against the longest-serving member of the House.
 Those allegations were lodged by a former female employee, who had made a wrongful dismissal complaint against him that was settled two years ago.

 The House Ethics Committee has launched an investigation into the incident.
+Conyers continues to deny the allegations of wrongdoing and says he has no intention of resigning his seat in the House.

 "After careful consideration and In light of the attention drawn by recent allegations made against me, I have notified the Democratic Leader of my request to step aside as Ranking Member of the House Judiciary Committee during the investigation of these matters," Conyers said in the statement.